World Cup 2022 top goal scorer: Who could win Golden Boot?

 France’s talisman failed to find the net as Tunisia recorded a famous upset in their final group match.

-He added two more goals to his tally in a 3-1 win against Poland in the last 16, but was unable to score in France’s 2-1 quarter-final win over England.
+He added two more goals to his tally in a 3-1 win against Poland in the last 16, but was unable to score in France’s 2-1 quarter-final win over England and their 2-0 win over Morocco in the semi-finals.

 LIONEL MESSI